cplmakerlab/cplmakerlab.github.io/_slidedecks/introduction-to-cnc-technology.md

       * The Earliest CNC machines appeared in 1940

-      * CNC milling a subtractive method that removes material from a piece block of metal using drill bits.&nbsp;
+      * CNC milling is a subtractive method that removes material from a chunk of metal using drill bits.&nbsp;

-      * CNC machines can mill using 1, 2, 2.5, 3, 4, or 5 axis.
+      * CNC machines use either 1, 2, 2.5, 3, or 5 axis.
     background_color: '#a9e8e6'
     background_image:
     background_size: cover